 GR Greece 10 Dematerialised Securities System (DSS) digit investor share It consists of 10 digits and it is linked with the personal details of the investor (name, identity number, passport number, tax registration number).
 Investor share is the account of the investor in the DSS which is operated by the Central Securities Depository S.A.
 CONCAT HR Croatia Personal Identification Number (OIB - Osobni identifikacijski broj) OIB consists of 11 digits.
 10 digits are chosen randomly and do not contain information related to the holder of OIB.
 One digit is a control number.
 OIB is unique, unchangeable and unrepeatable.
 It is a permanent identification code of every Croatian citizen and legal person with head office in the Republic of Croatia.
 Source is National Identity Card or Internet engines but it can also be found on other personal documents.
 CONCAT HU Hungary CONCAT IR Ireland CONCAT IS Iceland Personal Identity Code (Kennitala) Ten-digit number, where the first six are the date of birth (DDMMYY).
-Passport, National ID, Driving Licence IT Italy Fiscal code (Codice fiscale) The code is unique, widespread and consistent over time and it is a combination of 16 letters and numbers (3 letters for the last name + 3 letters for the name + 5 letters/numbers for the date of birth (with different combinations to distinguish between men and women) + 4 letters/numbers for the place of birth + 1 check letter/number).
+Passport, National ID, Driving Licence ΙΤ Italy Fiscal code (Codice fiscale) The code is unique, widespread and consistent over time and it is a combination of 16 letters and numbers (3 letters for the last name + 3 letters for the name + 5 letters/numbers for the date of birth (with different combinations to distinguish between men and women) + 4 letters/numbers for the place of birth + 1 check letter/number).
 Example: RSS MRO 62B25 E205 Y It can be printed on a paper card (old version) or on the National Health Service magnetic card (newer ones).
 LI Lichtenstein National Passport Number The Code is a combination of 1 letter and 5 numbers.
 For example R00536 Passport National Identity Card Number The Code of the national ID-Card is a combination of 2 letters and 8 numbers.
-For example ID022143586 Internet engines but it can also be found on other personal documents.
-Passport, National ID, Driving Licence It can be printed on a paper card (old version) or on the National Health Service magnetic card (newer ones).
-CONCAT Personal code (Asmens kodas) It is 11 digits long.
+For example ID022143586 The number changes with each renewed ID-Card CONCAT Personal code (Asmens kodas) It is 11 digits long.
 Format GYYMMDDNNNC, where G is the gender (4 or 6 for women; 3 or 5 for men); YYMMDD is the date of birth; NNN - serial number; C - check digit.
 Passport, National ID, Driving license LT Lithuania National Passport Number Passport or Identity card number - 8 digit number Passport, National ID CONCAT LU Luxemburg CONCAT LV Latvia Personal code (Personas kods) 11 numerical digits of the form DDMMYY-CZZZZ where the first 6 are the date of birth (DDMMYY) and the C is century sign (where the digit "0" is the 19th century, the number "1" - the 20th century, "2" - 21th century).
+Identification documents for Republic of Latvia - National ID and/or passport